 Set off this morning from Alotau to Keleton Island Retreat where you will spend the morning relaxing on the stunning beach and swimming in the pristine waters.
 Enjoy lunch on the island before returning to the mainland for the closing ceremony of the festival.
 (B,L,D)

-Early after breakfast, you will be transferred to the airport to meet your onward flight.
+Early after breakfast, you will be transferred to the airport to meet your onward flight (flight not included).
 (B)

 Download this tour’s PDF brochure and start your planning offline!